octobercms/docs/help-troubleshoot.md

     <?php

-        throw new SystemException('I will be logged in the event log');
+        throw new SystemException("I will be logged in the event log");

-        throw new ApplicationException('I will cause an error but won't be logged anywhere');
+        throw new ApplicationException("I will cause an error but won't be logged anywhere");

 There are two ways the event log can be accessed: